yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/flaky-tasks.md

 ## That's it! 🎉

 You made it all the way through!
-Are you up for some [bonus tasks](./bonus.md)?
+Are you up for some [✨ bonus tasks ✨](./infer-target.md)?